 The Supreme Court ratified the legality of DUI checkpoints a few decades ago, but police stull routinely violate the Constitutional rights of drivers both at checkpoints and at random stops.
 If you suspect that police pulled you over without probable cause – or because of the color of your skin – you may be able to use that information to construct a powerful defense against your charges.

-A Los Angeles DUI lawyer with the Kraut Law Group can provide detailed, smart assistance with your legal challenges.
+A Los Angeles DUI lawyer with the Kraut Criminal & DUI Lawyers can provide detailed, smart assistance with your legal challenges.

 If police arrested you for Los Angeles DUI, you may feel scared and confused.
 Contact Harvard Law School educated, ex-prosecutor Michael Kraut for assistance at (323) 464-6453 or online.
 We’re located at 6255 Sunset Boulevard, Suite 1520, Los Angeles, California 90028.